 - Can you buy time by egg freezing?

 Many women are aware of their biological clock ticking and freezing of eggs is promoted as a fertility preservation method but the likelihood of this resulting in a live baby in the future is minimal with the present technological limitations.
+What if the process is actually just a very expensive lottery ticket?
 There are many blocks to a live baby from surviving each step of egg freezing, thawing, fertilization, cell division and embryo/foetal development, pregnancy maintenance, etc. Women need to know egg freezing risk.

 - IVF success rates remain relatively low worldwide.
 IVF live birth rates peaked in 2001–2002 and since then we have seen worldwide a decline of IVF birth rates.
 This decline seems in part to be a result of the adoption of unproven new additions to IVF procedures which are yet to be proven to be of merit.